4practice/Coursera-IBM-Data-Science/README.md

 # Coursera-IBM-Data-Science
 Coursera IBM Data Science Course Repo

-#testreop
+# testrepo

 ## Editing this file

-Its a markdown file in this repository.
+It's a markdown file in this repository.